 My involvement with the project began with an email requesting my feedback on Parship’s proposed prototype.
 I completed an initial heuristic and competitive analysis and responded with questions, suggested updates, and recommended UX and UI improvements.
 This emphasized the need for usability testing in the United States, which I designed and moderated.
 The final reports I submitted included a full write-up of the usability test results and my recommendations for UX and UI improvements.
 Parship is still in the process of developing and shipping these updates.

-UX/UI Designer and Researcher
+Product Designer and UX Researcher

 Sketch, Word, Excel, Adobe Illustrator and Acrobat, QuickTime